 - Drain the potatoes and dry very thoroughly.
 Line a sheet pan with paper towels.

-- Add 1/2 of the fries to the hot oil and cook for 6 minutes.
+- Add 1/4 of the fries to the hot oil and cook for 6 minutes.
 Adjust the flame as needed to maintain the temperature.
 (Note: you might be able to cook the fries in 2 batches instead of 4 depending on the size of your pot.)

 - Carefully remove the fries and transfer to the prepared sheet pan.
 Repeat with the remaining fries.

 - Increase the oil temperature to 350 degrees F.